evancohen/docs.smart-mirror.io/docs/tutorials/install-easily-on-raspberry-pi-2-or-3.md

 This is a step by step process.
 Skipping steps is a really BAD idea.
 Don't be the guy that doesn't follow the instructions to defuse the bomb.
 ![](/images/smart-mirror-defuseBomb.gif)

+But do not fear...
+We're here.
+We've all been there...
+Head over to the [discord chat](https://discord.gg/EMb4ynW) and we'll help you get it all straightened out.
 {% endhint %}

 {% hint style='tip' %}